tylerlong/subx/README.md

 ## Pitfalls

-- No circular data support.
-If you create circular data structure with SubX, the behavior is undefined.ß
+- **Circular data**.
+If you create circular data structure with SubX, the behavior is undefined.

 ## Todo